Project - Education - Child Marriages

 One of her accomplishments is annulling more than 850 child marriages over the past three years in Dedza District.
 After seeing girls as young as 12 with babies, Kachindamoto decided to put an end to these unions.

-Last year Malawi banned children from marrying before the age of 18.
+Recently the Malawi Government banned children from marrying before the age of 18.
 However, children could still be married with their parents' consent under certain customary laws.

 In order to make change in her district Kachindamoto got 50 sub-chiefs to sign an agreement to annul any existing child marriages and ban future ones.
 When four chiefs refused to honour the agreement, she supended them until they annulled the marriages.